 Historical Cemetery Tours of Hume

-Step back in time with us on our first fascinating bus tour for 2025 of five pioneer cemeteries within the City of Hume.
-This tour is led by the knowledgeable members of the Broadmeadows Historical Society, who are enthusiastic about preserving and sharing the rich history of our local area.
+Step back in time with us on our second tour for 2025 of five pioneer cemeteries within the City of Hume.
+This tour is led by knowledgeable members of the Broadmeadows Historical Society, who are enthusiastic about preserving and sharing the rich history of our local area.

 The City of Hume is home to a diverse range of pioneer cemeteries, each with its own unique story and historical significance.
 On this tour, we will visit five notable cemeteries: Will Will Rook Cemetery, Scot’s Church, Mickleham Cemetery, Donnybrook Cemetery, and Bulla Cemetery.
 These cemeteries vary in size and the length of time they have been in use, offering a glimpse into different periods of our local history.